 The “Mangia Mangia” ‘s worst enemy was itself.
 It had too much going on for me.
 There are some folks who will call me crazy and love this pie.
 I’m OK with that but I’ll stick with less heavy toppings for this style of Pizza which I think suit it better.

-I’m thinking the Miami Heat or Quattro Formaggi are next up for the trying.
+I’m thinking the Miami Heat or Quattro Formaggi is next up for the trying.
 What’s your favorite?
 Let me know.